ManTang034/ManTang034/README.md

 #### :muscle: Things I am challenging myself with:
 - Wake up earlier to make good use of the day
-- Learn English everyday(already 96 days)
+- Learn English everyday(for TOEFL)
 - Prepare my doctoral application

 #### :computer: Programming languages and tools: